This past week I travelled to Puerto Rico to experience Puerto Rican baseball and to immerse myself in the Puerto Rican culture. This is my story.

 Although, to be fair, a run-scoring single elicits a similar response:

-Because of this passion, the ballpark is divided into 2 sections much like a soccer game: the home team and visiting team supporters divided according to each team’s dugout location.
+Because of this passion, the ballpark is divided into two sections much like a soccer game: the home team and visiting team supporters divided according to each team’s dugout location.
 Although, unlike Cuba, there are no armed guards to keep fans from both teams in check.

 That’s baseball, and it’s my game.
 Y’ know, you take your worries to the game, and you leave ‘em there.
 You yell like crazy for your guys.
 It’s good for your lungs, gives you a lift, and nobody calls the cops.
 Pretty girls, lots of ‘em. —Humphrey Bogart

 Like in Cuba, the ballpark is almost like a community centre.
 There is a strong social aspect of coming to a game and mingling with people from the community.
-People leave their troubles from work behind and go to the ballpark to see colleagues, friends and family that they have not seen in a while (or, as the case may be, at the last ballgame ).
+People leave their troubles from work behind and go to the ballpark to see colleagues, friends and family that they have not seen in a while (or, as the case may be, at the last ballgame).

 Again, like Cuba, there is great emphasis placed on defensive prowess. #5 for Mayagüez, Sergio Miranda, was a VERY slick fielder.
 This is key because the Puerto Ricans like to employ a small-ball style of play similar to the Cubans.
 An aspect of Latin-American culture that is ingrained into the men is the concept of machismo.
-This machismo finds its way into the game through players taking risks they normally would not, in order to prove how big of a man they are.
+This machismo finds its way into the game through players taking risks they normally would not, in order to prove how manly they are.
 In this case, with a man on second base, a Mayagüez player laced a single between right and centrefield.
 When the centrefielder arrived at the ball, it was clear that there was no play at the plate – the runner from second would score easily.
 No matter.
 The centrefielder threw home, wide of home plate and well behind the runner, allowing the runner on first to advance to second base.
 Considering that 2 batters later, the runner on second was able to score and that the game finished with a 5-4 score for Mayagüez, that machismo move cost Poncé an important playoff game.

 Unlike Cuban fans (and very much like Jays fans), Puerto Ricans do enjoy trying to start the wave.
 In this case, it happened in the 8th inning of a one-run playoff game.